drewloewe/Grading-System/grading-system.md

 - For major projects, 90% of the available points are for content and 10% are for form and mechanics.

--  Items graded all-or-nothing will have a simple descriptor of the specifications for a good-faith, useful, responsive submission that does what the item is supposed to do (typically, spark discussion, help you work out your ideas, or give me useful information about questions that students have).
+-  Items graded all-or-nothing or Complete/Incomplete will have a simple descriptor of the specifications for a good-faith, useful, responsive submission that does what the item is supposed to do (typically, spark discussion, help you work out your ideas, or give me useful information about questions that students have).
 A good-faith, useful, responsive submission earns all the possible points.